wangbingjie/blast/docs/developer_guide/dev_github_issues.rst

 work on.
 The best place to start is the
 `issues <https://github.com/astrophpeter/blast/issues>`_ tab on the Blast GitHub page.
-Here you will find a list of develop tasks that need to be worked on for blast.
+Here you will find a list of develop tasks that need to be worked on for Blast.
 They are tagged by level of difficulty:

 Entry level issues
 ------------------